anduril/sample-app-ais-integration-rest/README.md

 # AIS to Lattice Integration

 ## Description
-This is a sample application showcasing a REST integration in Python that transmits AIS vessel traffic data to Lattice.
+This is a sample application showcasing a REST integration in Python that transmits simulated AIS vessel traffic data to Lattice.

 The sample application demonstrates how to create an entity as a JSON payload and call the `Lattice.entities.publish_entity` method to publish an entity to the Lattice API.